 You may mail a signed original document to the Court for filing.
-To obtain a file-stamped copy by return mail, you must include in your mailing an extra copy of your document with a self-addressed, stamped envelope.
+To obtain a file-stamped copy by return mail, you must include in your mailing an extra copy with a self-addressed, stamped envelope.

 2. In-Person Filing